OPEN ENROLLMENT

 - Make your Open Enrollment elections!

-- Provide Social Security numbers or taxpayer identification numbers for your dependents in the Benefits Central Portal or by calling 833-4LA-WELL (this is for federal tax reporting purposes)
+- Provide Social Security numbers or taxpayer identification numbers for your dependents in the Benefits Central Portal or by calling 833-4LA-WELL (this is for federal tax reporting purposes).

 - Document your dependents by the Deadline!
-Refer to your Enrollment Guidebook for Submission deadlines
+Refer to your Enrollment Guidebook for Submission deadlines.

-- Review your confirmation statement when you receive it
+- Review your confirmation statement when you receive it.

-- Review the LAwell Enrollment Guide to understand plan rules and successfully manage your benefits over time
+- Review the LAwell Enrollment Guide to understand plan rules and successfully manage your benefits over time.

-If you take no action, most of your 2025 elections will carry over to 2026.
-Current Anthem HMO members will be "mapped" into a new Blue Shield or UnitedHealthcare HMO plan based on their Primary Care Physician—see the Medical Plan Change FAQ for details.
+Current Anthem HMO members will be “mapped” into a new Blue Shield or UnitedHealthcare HMO plan based on their Primary Care Physician—see the Medical Plan Change FAQ for details.
 The exception is your Flexible Spending Account (FSA) and Dependent Care Reimbursement Account (DCRA) elections.
-These do not carry over each year; if you take no action, your contribution will default to $0.
+These accounts do not carry over each year.

 To enroll, make changes, and confirm eligibility for your benefits:

-- Log in to your Benefits Central Portal account at keepingLAwell.com, available 24/7, or
+- Log in to your Benefits Central Portal account at keepingLAwell.com, available 24/7, OR

 - Call the LAwell Benefits Service Center at 833-4LA-WELL (833-452-9355), Monday – Friday, 8:00 a.m. to 5:00 p.m.

-For all other benefits questions or support, contact your Member Services Representative at per.empbenefits@lacity.org.
+- For all other benefits questions or support, contact your Member Services Representative at per.empbenefits@lacity.org.

 - Attend on-site Open Enrollment events.
-Click here for an early look at the calendar.

 - Call the LAwell Benefits Service Center at 833-4LA-WELL (833-452-9355), Monday – Friday, 8:00 a.m. to 5:00 p.m.